List of awards and nominations received by Noah Baumbach

 Noah Baumbach is an American writer, director, and filmmaker.
-Baumbach is known known writing and directing several independent comedy-dramas set in New York City and his collaborations with Wes Anderson and Greta Gerwig.
+Baumbach is known for writing and directing several independent comedy-dramas set in New York City and his collaborations with Wes Anderson and Greta Gerwig.
 He has received a Critics' Choice Movie Award and two Independent Spirit Awards as well as nominations for four Academy Awards, two BAFTA Awards, and two Golden Globe Awards.
 His films have competed at the Berlin Film Festival, the Cannes Film Festival, the Sundance Film Festival, and the Venice Film Festival.

 Baumbach gained his awards breakthrough and critical acclaim when he directed the semi-autobiographical dramedy film The Squid and the Whale (2005) for which he was nominated for the Academy Award for Best Original Screenplay.
 He directed the drama Greenberg (2010) which competed for the Cannes Film Festival's Palme d'Or.
 During this time he became known for his collaborations as a co-writer with filmmaker Wes Anderson starting with the adventure comedy-drama The Life Aquatic with Steve Zissou (2004), followed by the stop-motion animated children's film Fantastic Mr. Fox (2009), the later of which earned them nominations for the Critics' Choice Movie Award for Best Adapted Screenplay.

 He returned to directing with the coming-of-age comedy Frances Ha (2013), which would be his first writing collaboration with Greta Gerwig.
 The film was nominated for the Independent Spirit Award for Best Film.
 He directed the family drama The Meyerowitz Stories (2017) which competed for the Palme d'Or at the 2017 Cannes Film Festival.
 With his drama Marriage Story (2019), it premiered and competed for the Venice International Film Festival's Golden Lion.
 Baumbach received wins for the Independent Spirit Award for Best Screenplay and the Robert Altman Award as well as nominations for the Academy Award, the BAFTA Award and the Golden Globe Award for Best Screenplay.

 With his adaptation of the Don DeLillo absurdist tale White Noise (2021), it competed for the Golden Lion at the 79th Venice International Film Festival.
 He returned to collaborating with his partner Greta Gerwig with the comedy Barbie which they co-wrote together.
 The film was a cultural phenomenon and box office sensation and became the highest-grossing films of 2023.
 As a couple, Baumbach and Gerwig received the Critics' Choice Movie Award for Best Original Screenplay and were nominated for the Academy Award for Best Adapted Screenplay, the BAFTA Award for Best Original Screenplay, the Golden Globe Award for Best Screenplay, and the Writers Guild of America Award for Best Original Screenplay.